What is Meningococcal Meningitis?

 ACWY conjugate vaccines:

-- Menactra: 9 mths to 55 years of age; Menveo: ≥2 months of age; Nimenrix 12 months to 55 years of age.
-Protection for 5+ years.
-(The Australian Technical Advisory Group on Immunisation (ATAGI) recommends extended suitability for some of the vaccines/age groups - see Australian Immunisation Handbook.)
+- Age recommendations vary between the different vaccines.
+Vaccination gives protection for 5+ years.
+The Australian Technical Advisory Group on Immunisation (ATAGI) recommends extended suitability for some of the vaccines/age groups - see Australian Immunisation Handbook.)

 Meningococcal B vaccines:

-- Recombinant multicomponent B vaccine (Bexsero - MenBV) - Administration of paracetamol is advised when giving each dose of MenBV to children <2 years of age due to the increased risk of fever following vaccine administration.
+- Recombinant multicomponent B vaccine - Administration of paracetamol is advised when giving each dose of MenBV to children <2 years of age due to the increased risk of fever following vaccine administration.

-- Aged 2 months to 5 months (for first dose): Three intramuscular doses administered 8 weeks apart & single booster at 12 months of age.
+- Aged 2 months to 5 months (for first dose): Three intramuscular doses administered 8 weeks apart & single meningococcal meningitis vaccine booster at 12 months of age.
 ATAGI advises that the first dose can be given at 6 weeks of age.

-- Aged 6 months to 11 months: Two intramuscular doses administered 8 weeks apart & single booster at 12 months or 8 weeks after last dose (if later).
+- Aged 6 months to 11 months: Two intramuscular doses administered 8 weeks apart and a single booster at 12 months or 8 weeks after last dose (if later).

 - Aged 12 months and older: Two intramuscular doses administered 8 weeks apart.
-No booster required.
-(No data on administration to adults over 50 years of age but may be recommended if at high risk).
+No meningococcal meningitis vaccine booster is required.
+(No data on the administration to adults over 50 years of age but may be recommended if at high risk).

-- Standard schedule for routine immunisation: 2 doses (0.5 ml each) administered at 0 and 6 months
+- The standard schedule for routine immunisation: 2 doses (0.5 ml each) administered at 0 and 6 months

 - Schedule for individuals at increased risk of invasive meningococcal disease: 2 doses (0.5 ml each) administered at least 1 month apart, followed by a third dose at least 4 months after the second dose.